astroML/text_errata/README.md

 Page 188: In Equation (5.27) the labels of M should be swapped.
 The correct equation is O_{21} = p(D|M_2)/p(D|M_1).

+Page 201: In Equation (5.61), the lower integration limit should be minus infinity, not 0.

 Page 221: In the sentence immediately preceding Eq.
 (5.100) the words 'and mu' should not be there.

 Page 225: In Equation (5.107) there is an erroneous repeated end parenthesis on the left hand side of the equation.